 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
+(Y/N) Rationale Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 89-1 Fire / Fuels Maintain or upgrade (minor betterment) capital improvements to support fire, administrative, and other multifunctional activities to share serious safety hazards.
 Additional funding is needed to allow for maintenance to prevent further deterioration and for abatement of health hazards.
-No No The standard and guid Section 4.
+No No The standard and guideline is not applicable to the proposed project.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 89-1 Fire / Fuels All reported wildland fires will receive a strategic fire size-up.
 Wildland fires meeting locally developed operating guidelines listed below may be managed for resource benefit.
 (1) Fire cause is from a natural ignition.
 (2) Fire does not threaten life, property, public and firefighter safety.
 (3) Fire does not threaten fire sensitive cultural resources.
 (4) ADEQ, Air Quality Division procedures and guidelines for consultation and management of smoke will be implemented.
 (5) Wildland Fire managed for resource benefit must meet Tonto, Regional, and National fire situation parameters.
 (6) No site specific resource objective is threatened.
-No No The standard and guid Section 4.
+No No The standard and guideline is not applicable to the proposed project.
+Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 89-1 Fire / Fuels For each wildland fire located in an FMU approved for wildland fire use and naturally ignited, a decision criteria checklist will be prepared to determine whether or not it should be declared a Wildland Fire use candidate.
 If approved, a Wildland Fire Implementation Plan (WFIP) will be prepared that identifies specific resource concerns.
-No No The standard and guid Section 4.
+No No The standard and guideline is not applicable to the proposed project Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 89-1 Fire / Fuels Designated Wildland Fires managed for resource benefit will be monitored according to established guidelines.
-No No The standard and guid Section 4.
+No No The standard and guideline is not applicable to the proposed project Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 89-1 Fire / Fuels Wildland Fire suppression actions using accepted fire management tactics will be taken if any of the above parameters are not met.
 Suppression of fires, or portions thereof, will be undertaken where they adversely affect forest resources, endanger public safety and/or have a potential to damage private lands.
-No No The standard and guid Section 4.
+No No The standard and guideline is not applicable to the proposed project Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 90 Fire / Fuels Prescribed Fire Use prescribed fire to treat vegetation for water yield, forage, and wildfire habitat improvement.
-No No The standard and guid Section 4.
+No No The standard and guideline is not applicable to the proposed project Section 4.
 Management Direction Management Prescriptions - Globe Ranger District (MA 2F) 90 Fire / Fuels Timber & Prescribed Fire Activity fuels and natural fuels will be reduced to manageable levels.
 Fuels management may include fuelwood harvest, chipping, piling, and/or prescribed broadcast burning.
-No No The standard and guid
+No No The standard and guideline is not applicable to the proposed project